intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 The RSWG and RSAB together provide a public process by which policies for the RFC Series can be defined.
-It is expected that these bodies will therefore cover some of the responsibilities of the RFC Series Editor function as defined by RFC 8728.
+It is expected that these bodies will therefore cover many of the responsibilities of the RFC Series Editor function as defined by {{RFC8728}}.
+For example, representation to the IETF (Section 2.1.2.1 of {{RFC8728}}
+is no longer necessary because IETF participants can get involved in the RSWG, because the IETF has a delegate on the RSAB, and because the RPC provides reports directly to the community.

 ## RFC Publisher

-In practice the RFC Production Center (RPC) and RFC Publisher roles have been performed by the same entity and are expected to continue in this fashion; therefore this document dispenses with the distinction and refers only to the RPC.
+In practice the RFC Production Center (RPC) and RFC Publisher roles have been performed by the same entity and this practice is expected to continue; therefore this document dispenses with the distinction and refers only to the RPC.

 ## RFC Series Oversight Committee (RSOC)